Pedrojok01/CryptoCats/README.md

 Decentralized application (Dapp) deployed on Goerli, but compatible with all EVM networks.
 Initially built as a part of the programming course: Ethereum Dapp Programming on [academy.moralis.io](https://academy.moralis.io/courses/ethereum-dapp-programming).

 Try it yourself: [crypto-cats.netlify.app/](https://crypto-cats.netlify.app/)

+## Features

+-   [x] Factory - Design and Create your own Cat for FREE in the Cat Factory!
+When you're done, just click on the `Create` button to mint your cat!
+(Limited to 100 Cats)
+-   [x] MyCats/Show - Display all the cats present in your collection;
+-   [x] MyCats/Breed - Select two parents, breed a seebling out and find out which characteristics you inherited from each!
+-   [x] MyCats/Sell - Create a sell offer to list your cat on the marketplace!
+-   [x] Marketplace - Buy some cats on the marketplace or simply remove your offers.

 ## Built With